15 Strategies to Increase CPA Exam Pass Rates

 I have friends who went from public accounting to the FBI, to teaching, and working for start-ups all because they passed the CPA exam and used it as a tool to get where he/she wanted to go.

 Always remind students that in 10+ years accounting may no longer be interesting or challenging to them, and without the CPA license it is much more difficult to jump career paths.
+With AI and automation reshaping the profession, career flexibility has never been more important.

 Want A Free Worksheet To Use In Your Classroom For This Strategy?